mwhipple/brine/docs/concepts.rst

      Then the value of the response body child `completed` is equal to `true` And the actions are successful within a `short` period

-Will repeatedly issue a request to the specified status endpoint until the resource indicates it is completed.
+will repeatedly issue a request to the specified status endpoint until the resource indicates it is completed.
 The indendation is not required but may help readability.
-It is important that any such actions definition is *closed* (something is done with the actions), otherwise the system will just continue to collect actions.
+It is important that any such actions definition is *closed* (something is done with the actions such as the outdented polling step above), otherwise the system will just continue to collect actions.

 Specifying Duration
 ^^^^^^^^^^^^^^^^^^^

+As mentioned above, polling will be bound by a duration withiin which the actions must be satisfied.

 Specifications should represent the contract with customers, and therefore any delay captured in the specification should correspond to what is guaranteed to clients.

-If your system has a duration within which it is guaranteed that the tested state must be realized then such time should be in the specification and parsed from that file (this parsing is not currently supported, an issue should be opened if this is desired).
-In other cases the duration should be specified using an appropriately fuzzy term (such as `short`) which can be passed as a parameter to the system.
-The durations can be defined using environment variables of the format :envvar:`BRINE_DURATION_SECONDS_${duration}`, so for the above a setting such as `BRINE_DURATION_SECONDS_short=5` would poll for 5 seconds.
-In addition to not polluting the specification with what may not belong there, the use of such looser terms allows for values to be varied due to any variations within or between environments or deployments.
+If the system under test has a duration within which it is guaranteed that the tested state must be realized then such time should be in the specification and parsed from that file;
+such parsing is not currently supported so an issue should be opened if it is desired.
+In other cases the duration should be specified using an appropriately fuzzy term (such as `short`) which can be passed as a parameter to the test execution.
+The durations can be defined using environment variables of the format :envvar:`BRINE_DURATION_SECONDS_${duration}`; for the above a setting such as `BRINE_DURATION_SECONDS_short=5` would poll for 5 seconds.
+In addition to not polluting the specification with what may not belong there the use of such looser terms allows for values to vary to accommodate differences between environments or deployments.

 Specifying Polling Frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A reasonable default value for the interval between polling attempts will be set, currently 0.25 seconds.
+A reasonable default value for the interval between polling attempts will be set: currently 0.25 seconds.
 If for any reason it is desired to change this time then a new value can be provided as the :envvar:`BRINE_POLL_INTERVAL_SECONDS` environment variable.

 Currently all polling will use the same global setting for the polling interval.
-If there is a desire to have finer control, then open an issue (most likely through support for per-duration overrides).
+If there is a desire to have finer control, then open an issue (most likely support for per-duration overrides would be added).

 .. note::
 	The interval will affect the precision of the polling duration.
 With the numbers in